-As of June 30, 2011, the Company's total of cash and cash equivalents was approximately \$20.9 million.
-Management believes that this cash balance will be sufficient to fund the Company's anticipated level of operations for at least the next twelve months.
+As of September 30, 2011, the Company's total of cash and cash equivalents was approximately \$17.0 million.
+Management believes that with FDA and CE Mark approval this cash balance will be sufficient to fund the Company's controlled launches in the northeast U.S. and Germany and the anticipated level of operations for at least the next twelve months.
 However, the Company will require additional funds to achieve significant commercialization of MelaFind®.
 There can be no assurances that the Company will be able to raise additional financing in the future.
 Additional funds may not become available on acceptable terms, and there can be no assurance that any additional funding that the Company does obtain will be sufficient to meet the Company's needs in the long term.
 In the event that the Company is unable to raise additional funds, the Company has the ability and intent to reduce certain discretionary expenditures.